 5. Don’t lie on the mortgage application

 This should be obvious.
-In the first place, if you do stretch the truth, it can be prosecuted as mortgage fraud, a federal crime.
-Second, mortgage lenders do their homework and chances are you’ll get found out, and there goes the mortgage.
+In the first place, if you stretch the truth it is mortgage fraud, a federal crime.
+Second, mortgage lenders do their homework, and chances are they will find out, and there goes the mortgage.
 While it might seem quaint these days, honesty is the best policy when it comes to getting a mortgage.